bishopsmove/Ng4MockApp/README.md

 ## Exercise Tasks

+- Comment all code additions and changes

+- If code was changed to address an original state defect, note that in the comment specifically

-The Office List needs to update an entry via the Common Service.
+1. The Office List needs the ability to create new Office Locations.

-The Office List needs the ability to create new Office Locations.
+2. The Personnel Directory needs the ability to create new Personnel.

-Both Person and Office models need to account for PhoneNumbers and reflect them in corresponding components.
+3. Both Person and Office models need to account for PhoneNumbers and reflect them in corresponding components.
+Also, input has to be validated (US numbers only).

-Personnel needs to account for Role.
+4. Personnel needs to account for Role.
 There will be two Roles: Manager & Staff.
 Personnel can only have one Role.
+This should be displayed as a dropdown.

 Office Location needs to account for a Manager.
 In the Edit workflow, the Manager field should be a dropdown of only Personnel with a Manager Role.
 A Manager  can be a Manager of more than one Office Location.